sam1flack0/samcodo-portfolio/README.md

 # samcodo-portfolio

-This is my very first personal website built with the help of freecodecamp.com.
-Utilizes HTML, CSS, and JavaScript as well as external resources such as Google fonts, and fontAwesome for Icons.
+This is my very first personal website.
+I used tutorials and assistance from online.
+The main languages are HTML, CSS, and JavaScript as well as external resources such as Google fonts.